decred/vspd/docs/api.md

 ### Ticket Status

-Clients can check the status of a ticket at any time after calling `/feeaddress`.
-The lifecycle of the ticket is represented with a set of boolean
+Clients can check the status of a ticket at any time after calling `/api/feeaddress`.
-fields:

-- `ticketconfirmed` is true when the ticket transaction has 6 confirmations.
+- `ticketconfirmed` is true when the ticket purchase has 6 confirmations.
-- `feetxreceived` is true when the VSP has received a valid fee transaction.
-   If the broadcast of the fee transaction fails, this will be reset to false.
-- `feetxbroadcast` is true when the VSP has broadcast the fee transaction.
+- `feetxstatus` can have the following values:
-- `feeconfirmed` is true when the fee transaction has 6 confirmations.
+  - `none` - No fee transaction has been received yet.
+  - `received` - Fee transaction has been received but not broadcast.
+  - `broadcast` - Fee transaction has been broadcast but not confirmed.
+  - `confirmed` - Fee transaction has been broadcast and confirmed.
+  - `error` - Fee transaction could not be broadcast due to an error (eg. output in the tx was double spent).

-The VSP will only add tickets to the voting wallets when all four of these conditions are met. `feetxhash` will only be populated if `feetxbroadcast` is true.
+If `feetxstatus` is `error`, the client needs to provide a new fee transaction using `/api/payfee`.
+The VSP will only add a ticket to the voting wallets once its `feetxstatus` is `confirmed`.

-- `GET /ticketstatus`
+- `GET /api/ticketstatus`

     Request: